Mutually non isomorphic mixed-norm Lebesgue spaces: Isomorphic classification of -spaces

 \section{Isomorphic classification of \texorpdfstring{$L_q(L_p)$}{}-spaces}

-To address the classification we will need to tell apart the unit vector system of $\ell_p(\ell_q)$ and $\ell_q(\ell_p)$, $p\not=q$.
-The authors have no doubt this can be done by elementary techniques.
-Nonetheless, we will use the developed machinery to provide a functional argument that gives this result and avoids making boring computations.
+To address the classification we will need to tell apart the unit vector system of $Z_{q,p}$ and $Z_{p,q}$, $p\not=q$.
+We could approach this task using elementary techniques.
+Indeed, if there were a one-to-one map $\alpha\colon\NN^2\to\NN^2$ such that the linear mapping given by $\ee_{k,n}\to \ee_{\alpha(k,n)}$, $(k,n)\in\NN^2$, was an isomorphic embedding from $Z_{p,q}$ to $Z_{q,p}$, we would reach an absurdity by analyzing how $\alpha$ transforms rows and columns.
+Nonetheless, we will use the developed machinery to provide a functional argument that avoids making the computations necessary to complete the proof we have outlined.

-\begin{lemma} Let $p$, $q$, $r$, $s\in(0,\infty]$.
+\begin{lemma} Let $p$, $q$, $r$, $s\in [1,\infty]$.
 Suppose that there is a constant $C$ such that the unit vector system of $\ell_q^n(\ell_p^n)$, $n\in\NN$, is permutatively $C$-equivalent to a subbasis of the unit vector system of $\ell_s(\ell_r)$.
 Then, $p=q=r$, $p=q=s$, or $(p,q)=(r,s)$. \end{lemma}

 \begin{proof} Convexifying, we pass, maintaining the order relation between $r$ and $s$, to indices that satisfy $\min\{p,q,r,s\}>1$.
 Then, dualizing, we pass, reversing the order relation between $r$ and $s$, to indices that satisfy $\max\{p,q,r,s\}<\infty$.
 Repeating this process if necessary, we infer that we can assume that $r\le s$ and $\max\{p,q,s\}<\infty$.
 Convexifying, we can also assume that $\min\{p,q,r,s\}>2$.
 By Proposition~\ref{prop:motivation}, $Z_{p,q} \trianglelefteq L_s(L_r)$.
 If $p=q$ then, by Corollary~\ref{cor:lpcomplemented}, $p\in\{r,s\}$.
 Otherwise, by Proposition~\ref{prop:MixedNormLsLr}, $(p,q)=(r,s)$. \end{proof}